 She completed her doctoral training at Pennsylvania State University and initiated a research program in intervention science to understand how and why people make nutrition-related behavior changes.
 She served on the faculty at The University of North Carolina Greensboro and Penn State University.
 During her tenure at Penn State University, she served as the associate director of the Penn State Diabetes Center.
 Miller joined the faculty at OSU in 2007.

-She serves as the associate director for the Interdisciplinary PhD Program in Nutrition at Ohio State and teaches courses in nutrition education and behavior change and research design.
+She teaches courses in nutrition education and behavior change and research design.
 Miller is a fellow in the Academy of Nutrition and Dietetics and a member of the OSU Food Innovation Center, the Center for Integrative Health and Wellness and the Center for Clinical and Translational Sciences.

 - PhD, Nutrition, Pennsylvania State University, 1997

 Miller's research focuses on the development, implementation and evaluation of behavioral interventions for the prevention or management of diabetes among adults using theoretical models of change.
 She strives to understand techniques which promote dietary change and the inter-relationship among those techniques and health to develop more effective interventions.
 The link between intervention content with theory is examined to better understand causal mechanisms of change.

 - Miller CK, Headings A, Peyrot M, Nagaraja H. Goal difficulty and goal commitment affect adoption of a lower glycemic index diet in adults with type 2 diabetes.
 Patient Education & Counseling 2012;86:84-90.